scalawithcats/scala-with-cats/src/pages/monads/id.md

 sumSquare(3 : Id[Int], 4 : Id[Int])
 ```

-Now we can call our monadic method using plain values.
+`Id` allows us to call our monadic method using plain values.
 However, the exact semantics are difficult to understand.
 We cast the parameters to `sumSquare` as `Id[Int]`
 and received an `Int` back as a result!